 The three artists involved are pianist/songwriter Lauren Gilmour, drummer/producer Audrey Tait and writer and performer Belle Jones.

 The first incarnation of the project was performed at Flint and Pitch at the Scottish Storytelling Centre in May 2017.
-It was then developed throught the Summerhall Lab in Early 2018 and debuted at Camden People’s Theatre as part of Sprint Festival 2018.
+It was then developed through the Summerhall Lab in Early 2018 and appears at Summerhall for the Edinburgh Festival Fringe 2018.